What Is Preference Optimization Doing, and Why?: Concepts: Learning Behaviors and Optimization Dynamics

 \section{Concepts: Learning Behaviors and Optimization Dynamics}

-To begin, we discuss our ways for analyzing PO behaviors rigorously.
-As aforementioned, we attribute learning behaviors into two categories: supervised learning and reinforcement learning, representing two primary paradigms~\citep{mohri2018foundations}.
-Their most essential difference lie in whether they learn primarily from demonstrations or rewards.
+As aforementioned, we use supervised-like and reinforcement-like dynamics as two reference paradigms.
+Their key distinction lies in whether learning is primarily guided by stable targets or by exploratory reward-driven updates.
 However, this distinction has been widely discussed and may yield only limited additional insight.
-Instead, we adopt an alternative viewpoint and compare them in terms of whether they possess relatively stable training targets, as detailed below. \begin{itemize}[leftmargin=*,itemsep=0em,parsep=0.1em,topsep=0.1em] \item \emph{Supervised learning} is characterized by stable targets reflected in its learning objectives explicitly or implicitly.
+Instead, we adopt an alternative viewpoint and compare them in terms of whether they possess relatively stable training targets~\citep{goodfellow2016deep,mohri2018foundations}, as detailed below. \begin{itemize}[leftmargin=1em,itemsep=0em,parsep=0.1em,topsep=0.1em] \item \textbf{Supervised learning is characterized by stable targets} reflected in its learning objectives explicitly or implicitly.
 It provides clear gradient signals, where optimization dynamics are expected to steadily progress toward the corresponding targets.
 For example, for the question \textit{What is the capital of France?}, the exact answer \textit{Paris} serves as a clear learning target.
-Ideally, the model can be supervised to maximize the log-likelihood of tokens related to \textit{Paris}. \item \emph{Reinforcement learning} involves exploration and exploitation jointly.
+Ideally, the model can be supervised to maximize the log-likelihood of tokens related to \textit{Paris}. \item \textbf{Reinforcement learning involves exploration and exploitation jointly}.
 Its optimization procedure searches for improved targets, indicated by increased rewards, to establish new gradient signals to learn.
 For the same question, the model may initially roll out incorrect responses, such as \textit{Tokyo}.
-The reward function will judge these answers as incorrect, prompting the model to continue exploring until identifying the correct one, i.e., \textit{Paris}. \end{itemize} Analyzing learning behaviors enables deeper insight into PO methods.
-As shown later, this not only sheds light on interpreting existing methods but also highlights pathways for further improvements.
+The reward function will judge these answers as incorrect, prompting the model to continue exploring until identifying the correct one, i.e., \textit{Paris}. \end{itemize} As shown later, analyzing learning behavior offers deeper insight into PO methods, shedding light on interpreting current methods and suggesting ways for further improvement.